 - 2 servings* dry tea I recommend Pique, or use your favorite.

 - 1 Tablespoon gelatin Use code BEAUTIFUL10 at check out for 10% off your entire order.
 For some on Keto who wish to avoid protein in the a.m., omit.

 - 1 Tablespoon yak ghee or Kerrygold butter; use coconut oil or MCT oil if you're AIP, Whole30 or dairy-free.

-- honey or stevia , to taste, if desired (Omit sweetener for Whole30; do not use stevia for AIP.
+- sweetener of choice: stevia, to taste, if desired OR honey for Paleo (Omit sweetener for Whole30; do not use stevia for AIP.
 Use stevia for Keto sweetener, but may be best to exclude stevia when using BPT as you would BPC in the morning.)

 - 1 pinch sea salt